Excerpt from a Commentary by Gurucharan Singh, originally published in The Inner Voice, February 1991 and revised October 2001

 Whether you are directly or indirectly involved, the nature of war and the psyche of war can lead normal people to war phobias.
 The instability of events, the constant news, the discussions and speculations create a prevailing atmosphere that tends to create phobia.
 This is a time to strengthen, consolidate, and pray for peace so it may come soon.”

 This is even truer now.
 The war of terrorism affects everyone.
 We are all interconnected on the planet, in our psyche and through our emotions.
-We feel the distress of souls dying.
+We feel the distress of people dying.
 The rush of battle and the challenge to perform excites.
 All the emotions, positive and negative, form a global adrenaline rush in the psyche.
 This leads some people to act from the subconscious sensitivity to the energy.
 Some people pray.
 Others eat more, or sleep more, or fight more.
 There are many fears in the subconscious which awaken and which are projected on other people.
-The war phobia Yogi Bhajan refers to can progress very gradually through a whole community and lead to nervousness, depression, drug usage, prejudice against apparent enemies, and against people who are perceived to be in some way different than ourselves.
+The war phobia Siri Singh Sahib, Yogi Bhajan refers to can progress very gradually through a whole community and lead to nervousness, depression, drug usage, prejudice against apparent enemies, and against people who are perceived to be in some way different than ourselves.

 We need tolerance, positivity, and endurance under the pressure of this long war and its many atrocities.
 The best way is to exercise and change the nervous system first.
 Change the set points of the sympathetic and parasympathetic nerves that encode your state of arousal and anxiety.
 Then, when calmness is achieved, plant a seed for peace and higher thought.
 Chant a mantra that guides the mind into a pattern beyond the current strife.